 If the rides I caught were turning away from my route to Charazani I would need to climb down and wait for the next vehicle going in my general direction with space available.
 The climbing-down process took banging on the side of the truck and yelling ‘baja, baja’ (down).
 The driver may or may not be able hear the requests above the truck’s roar and rattle.
 If the requested stop was being passed many more of us would enthusiastically join in the yelling and banging, the wide smiles this brought on made it clear that this was a part of the entertainment.
 Often there would be families jumping out in some highland wilds with not a building or path in sight; still today there are millions of Andean homes and villages tucked away beyond the roads, meaning tens of millions of indigenous Andeans living traditional-simple, off the grid as its said our electric culture.

 The views from the open backs of the trucks were spectacular and I often stuck my head up over the sidewalls, braving the frigid winds to enjoy the mountains we wound through.
+The Bolivian Andes there reaching above sea level 7,000 meters - 21,000 feet.
 Truly, for the most part I really enjoyed the journeys, the adventure, the awesome Andes and the earthy native people.

 Often it took me two days just to get to Puma Sani (place of the Puma) the 5,000 meter above sea level pass above Charazani, then another day's trek to one of my godchildren’s family homes.
 The various rides would get me to the Puma Sani pass late at night as they continued north towards the world bio-preserve at Ulla Ulla; so in the frigged night I would get out to wait for light.
 Higher above the sea than any point in the lower continental States, the wind at the top was often blowing hard and cold so I would drop downhill a little seeking less wind and a semi-flat spot to lay down my bed.
 It also helped to walk a while to work off the chill from the hours of sitting in the drafts in the back of the truck.
 My prior years of months-long Canadian Rockies winter camps served me well in knowing that cold can be made less of a hardship merely by being happy.
 I really appreciated where I was.
 The cold ignoring attitude was sustaining while got myself tucked cozy into the sleeping bag I carried.
 It is most often my habit to awaken well before dawn but there I would wait with ice covering my bed until first light to begin making my way down.
 Besides waiting out the cold I wanted the light so I could see the awesome mountains I was blessed to be in.
 The pass and valley, dropping toward the Amazon rainforest below, frame a view of Mount Acamani, home of the Kallawaya main magic power supply.
 Mallku (respected great spirit) Acamani glowing in morning’s first light is food for the soul.
 A child in awe and in high spirits I would make my descents.
 Then when down in the village of Charazani, the warm greetings from friends in the plaza, the salsa in Sophia's tiny home restaurant and the nearby hot springs serve well to thaw the frozen traveler.